hughbarney/atto/CHANGE.LOG.md

 # Atto Emacs Change Log

+## Atto v1.22 06 Dec 2020
+* fixed some color issues when running on Arch, needed to set color in modeline and msg line

 ## Atto v1.21 27 Aug 2020
 * small fix, reframe on insert if point is sitting on EOF and have scrolled off end of window